-Organic: To be marketed as organic-certified in The Netherlands and throughout the European Union, olive oil must bear the European Union's organic logo.
+Organic: To be marketed as organic-certified in Germany and throughout the European Union, olive oil must bear the European Union's organic logo.
 In order to qualify for the organic logo, the olive oil must comply with the European Union regulations on organic farming and marketing.
+In addition to the European Union logo, Germany has its own (voluntary) organic logo: the Bio-Siegel.